Doctors conducting surgery

 Chemotherapy

 The treatment of glioblastoma and anaplastic astrocytoma with chemotherapy is common.
-Using it either before or after radiation is possible.
+Doctors can either use it before or after radiation.
 Implanting chemotherapeutic wafers during surgery is a possibility in some circumstances.
-Although refractory spinal cord Astrocytomas are now the most prevalent use of chemotherapy, their routine usage as adjuvant therapy is on the rise.
+Although refractory spinal cord Astrocytomas are now the most prevalent use of chemotherapy, their routine usage as adjuvant therapy continues to rise.
 After surgery, the doctors will discuss having chemotherapy with or without radiation with the parents.

 Targeted therapy